Centre’s custody of islands: Sindh takes U-turn on its letter

 Actually, the PPP despite becoming a part of the Pakistan Democratic Movement (PDM) did not want to annoy the “powerful circles” to keep its government in Sindh intact and extract some concessions for its leadership in NAB cases but public pressure compelled it to take a U-turn on its decision.

-The Sindh Taraqi Pasand Party will also stage a sit-in in front of the Governor’s House on October 11 with the support of almost all nationalist parties and the JUI-F Sindh chapter.
+Sindh Taraqi Pasand Party will also stage a sit-in in front of the Governor House on October 11 with the support of almost all nationalist parties and the JUI-F Sindh chapter.

 In order to expose the Sindh government on the issue, Federal Minister for Ports and Shipping Ali Zaidi hit back at the PPP leadership, claiming that the Sindh government had given its consent in July this year for a construction project on Bundal Island.